 Types of Gambling Found in Utah and nearby

-The sole exception In Utah regarding legal gambling are the charity bingo casinos, which are paired with dining facilities.
+The sole exception In Utah regarding legal gambling is the charity bingo casinos, which are paired with dining facilities.
 This is a loophole which the companies will work around in order to give the bingo players of the state a little action.

 Within Utah, players will need to purchase bingo tickets along with their dinner in order to play.
 Some of the places that offer this type of gaming are; Riverdale Dinner & Bingo, Annie’s Dinner & Bingo Club & Southgate Dinner & Bingo.
 Players will have some traveling to do when looking for these venues as there are just three, but they are placed in different regions of the state.

 Any other attempts to legalize gambling further have been rejected, and even bingo’s legality is based on a scheme that what is charged is the food, so technically bingo is free.